About Us

 University of Pittsburgh

-Currently, Dr. Robertson serves as Associate Director for Health Equity and Community Outreach and Engagement at UPMC Hillman Cancer Center providing leadership that focuses on health inequities across 29-counties.
-Work includes projects that address access to care, decreasing cancer burden and improving health outcomes through the implementation of evidence-based interventions.
+Dr. Robertson is the current co-chair of the Pennsylvania Cancer Coalition overall, the Colorectal Cancer workgroup and the Clinical Trials Task Force.
+Prior to retirement, Dr. Robertson served as Associate Director for Health Equity and Community Outreach and Engagement at UPMC Hillman Cancer Center, where she provided leadership that focused on health inequities across 29 counties.
+Her expertise includes addressing access to care, decreasing cancer burden and improving health outcomes through the implementation of evidence-based interventions.
 Dr. Robertson has an extensive background in oncology, possessing both clinical and administrative experience.
-Her work includes substantial community-based research experience, and she has served as principal investigator on several funded research studies.
-Dr. Robertson holds several faculty positions in the School of Medicine, School of Nursing, and Graduate School of Public Health at the University of Pittsburgh.
+She has substantial community-based research experience and has served as principal investigator on several funded research studies.
+Dr. Robertson held several faculty positions in the School of Medicine, School of Nursing and Graduate School of Public Health at the University of Pittsburgh.
 Her research interests include cancer-related health inequities and decision making related to vaccines.

 Dr. Robertson holds a master’s degree in nursing and PhD in Public Health, Community and Behavioral Health, from the University of Pittsburgh.
 She completed undergraduate studies in nursing at Carlow College.